dougsweetser/Q/docs/Blogs/Electromagnetism_and_gravity/electromagnetism_and_gravity.md

 magnetic field would change.
 However space changes in a gravity field, magnetism is only uses spatial terms.
 Magnetism is charge in motion, and motion is what is altered by gravity.
-It is not logically consistent to use photons to detail the strength of a graavity field but not be able to do the same with the electric and magnetic fields themselves.
+It is not logically consistent to use photons to detail the strength of a gravity field but not be able to do the same with the electric and magnetic fields themselves.

 The math machinery of exterior derivatives is clear, consistent, and well-studied.
-The curl is independent of the metric, so there is no way it can change.
+The curl is independent of the metric, so there is no way it can change due to changes in the metric tensor.
 One would need to abandon tensors.
 Yet one cannot abandon tensors because tensors cover everything, even real and complex numbers.

 The real and complex numbers are tensors of rank 0.
+They have their own "private" rules for adding, subtracting, multiplying, and dividing.
+Those rules do not change in flat or curved space-time.
+They are effectively "on for the ride" when one decides coordinates, picks metrics and connections, and all that jazz.

+In my work, I only use tensors of rank 0 for every step of the mathematical analysis of patterns of events in space-time.
+This makes the logic of operations universal no matter what kind of physics domain is in play: classical, relativistic, quantum or combinations of these.